dillydill123/inventory-setups/README.md

 The API broadcasts the following messages:
 * `setups-changed`: The list of setups has changed.
 This could mean a setup was added, deleted, or its name was updated.
 * `active-setup-changed`: The active setup has changed, or its contents (inventory, equipment, etc.) have been modified.
-This also includes the behavioral options of individual setups (favorite, filtering, etc.).

 The API can receive the following messages and provide data or act upon the message:
 * `get-setups`: A list of all setups.